 6. Affinity Mapping estimation

 This method is based on finding similarities in the estimated items.
 The team is asked to group them.
-The best way is to execute this in a visual way and order them from small groups to large.
+The best way is to execute this visually and order them from small groups to large.
 It works best with a small group of people and a relatively small number of items.
 You can assign estimation numbers to the different groups.
 More information about Affinity Mapping.

 7. Ordering estimation method